Center-for-Health-Informatics/redcap_importer/README.md

 python manage.py redcap_change_report project1
 ```

-### Update your database with the latest version of the REDCap project
+To Update your database with the latest version of the REDCap project:

 1. import the data dictionary again
    ```